 - Preheat oven to 350°.

 - Stir together ¾ cup sugar, flour, 3 tablespoons cocoa, baking powder, and salt.
 Stir in milk, butter, and vanilla, mixing until smooth.
 Add chocolate chips.
-Pour into an un-greased 8-inch square glass baking pan or large pie pan.
+Spread into an un-greased 8-inch square glass baking pan or large pie pan. ( it will be very thick)

 - In a small bowl, mix ½ cup sugar, brown sugar, and 3 tablespoons cocoa.
 Sprinkle evenly over batter.
 Pour hot water over the top.
 Do not stir.